zenbitETH/OPcity/opML/opML.md

 Perhaps the most innovative aspect of opML's design is its dual-compilation approach in the Machine Learning Engine.
 The system compiles the same source code into two distinct targets: one optimized for native execution with full hardware acceleration support, and another for the FPVM environment.
 This dual-compilation strategy solves one of the fundamental challenges in blockchain-based ML: the trade-off between execution efficiency and verifiability.

-The native compilation target leverages modern hardware capabilities, including GPU acceleration through CUDA, enabling rapid computation for common cases.
-Meanwhile, the FPVM target ensures deterministic execution necessary for verification, implementing fixed-point arithmetic and software-based floating-point operations to maintain consistency across different environments.
+The native compilation target leverages modern hardware capabilities, including GPU acceleration via CUDA, enabling rapid computation for most cases.
+Meanwhile, the FPVM target ensures deterministic execution by implementing fixed-point arithmetic and software-based floating-point operations, preserving consistency across different environments and avoiding hardware-dependent discrepancies.

 ### 3.1 Dual Compilation System